hackerb9/vt340test/README.md

 | <kbd>Ctrl</kbd><kbd>Next<br>Screen</kbd><br><kbd>Ctrl</kbd><kbd>Prev<br>Screen</kbd>                                     | Change which page is displayed |
 | <kbd>Ctrl</kbd><kbd>↑</kbd><br><kbd>Ctrl</kbd><kbd>↓</kbd><br><kbd>Ctrl</kbd><kbd>←</kbd><br><kbd>Ctrl</kbd><kbd>→</kbd> | Pan the current virtual page   |

 What is Page Memory good for?
-I am not completely sure.
-It can be kind of used as a scrollback buffer, but it's not great.
+I can be kind of used as a scrollback buffer, but it's not great.
 It can be sort of used for double-buffering, but I doubt that was its original purpose.
-I have written a little more info on [Page Memory](pagememory.md).
+But, other than kinda-sorta, I have no idea.
+I have written a little more of the little I know on [Page Memory](pagememory.md).

 ### XON/XOFF Flow Control is Required